krasimir/react-in-patterns/patterns/dependency-injection/README.md

 };
 ```

 The string "React in patterns" should somehow reach the `Title` component.
-The direct way of doing this is to pass it from `App` to `Header` and then `Header` to pass it to `Title`.
+The direct way of doing this is to pass it from `App` to `Header` and then `Header` pass it down to `Title`.
 However, this may work for these three components but what happens if there are multiple properties and deeper nesting.
-Lots of components will have to mention properties that they are not interested in.
-It is clear that most React components receive their dependencies via props but the question is how these dependencies reach that point.
+Lots of components will act as proxy passing properties to their children.

 We already saw how the [higher-order component](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components) may be used to inject data.
 Let's use the same technique to inject the `title` variable: